JTspectre/TLD-RegionMaps/README.md

-.png images of charcoal maps for The Long Dark
+.png images of charcoal maps in The Long Dark.
 For use with Santana's MyPictures Mod

 ## Installation